Two-dimensional multi-target detection: an autocorrelation analysis approach

 In~\cite{marshall2020image}, it was shown that under the separation condition~(\ref{eq:sep}), for any fixed level of noise~$\sigma^2$, density~$\gamma$ and image radius~$n$, in the limit~\mbox{$N \rightarrow \infty$} we have that

-for~$\vec{\ell}_1, \vec{\ell}_2 \in \mathcal{L}$ \rev{\re{(defined in~(\ref{eq:set_L}))}}, where
+for~$\vec{\ell}_1, \vec{\ell}_2 \in \mathcal{L}$ {{(defined in~(\ref{eq:set_L}))}}, where

 is the Kronecker delta function.
-Here,~$\gamma$ is the density of the target images in the measurement and is \rev{defined} by
+Here,~$\gamma$ is the density of the target images in the measurement and is {defined} by

-As such,~\mbox{(\ref{eq:well_separated_1st}) -~(\ref{eq:well_separated_3rd})} relate the autocorrelations of the measurement with those of the target image~$F$.
-Moreover, the image $F$ can be \re{identified} from its autocorrelations, \rev{and thus, potentially, also} from the autocorrelations of the measurement.
-In~\cite{bendory2019multi}, it was shown that~$\gamma$ (\rev{respectively}~$\sigma$) can be estimated from the first- and second-order autocorrelations of the measurement if~$\sigma$ (\rev{respectively}~$\gamma$) is known.
-In particular, if~$\gamma$ and~$\sigma$ are known (or are reliably estimated), we can provably determine the image from the \re{measurement's autocorrelations}. \rev{Previous works~\cite{bendory2019multi}, \cite{lan2020multi}, \cite{marshall2020image}, \cite{bendory2021multi} demonstrated successful signal and image estimations.} Importantly, the aforementioned relations between the autocorrelations of~$M$ and~$F$ do not directly depend on the \rev{location of individual image occurrences} in the measurement, but only through the density parameter~$\gamma$.
+As such,~\mbox{(\ref{eq:well_separated_1st}) -~(\ref{eq:well_separated_3rd})} relate the autocorrelations of the measurement with the target image~$F$. {Previous works~\cite{bendory2019multi}, \cite{lan2020multi}, \cite{marshall2020image}, \cite{bendory2021multi} demonstrated successful signal and image estimations \comm{from the autocorrelations of the measurement}.} Importantly, the aforementioned relations between the autocorrelations of~$M$ and~$F$ do not directly depend on the {location of individual image occurrences} in the measurement, but only through the density parameter~$\gamma$.
 Therefore, detecting the image occurrences is not a prerequisite for image recovery, and thus image recovery is possible even in very low SNR regimes.